-Basically, we experience vulnerability any time we put our ego on the line and risk getting hurt.
-When we risk embarrassment, public criticism and, the big one, when we risk Shame.
+Basically, every time that we put our ego on the line and do something that might hurt us, we are being vulnerable.
+When we risk embarrassment, public criticism, and, the big one when we risk shame, we are being vulnerable.

 Vulnerability takes courage.
 Sometimes lots of courage.
 And people admire the courage of vulnerability.